ericlndbrg/nasa-apod/README.md

 ruby init.rb
 ```

-If all goes well, you should have the APOD for today saved in the *./images* directory and the explanation for the APOD printed in the terminal.
+If all goes well, you should have the APOD for today saved in the *./images* directory.

 Sometimes, the APOD is not an image.
 If that's the case, the app does not attempt to download it.